Notice of Privacy Practices

 You have certain rights regarding your health information which we list

 below.
 In each of these cases, if you want to exercise your rights, you

-must do so in writing by completing a form that you can obtain from the
+must do so in writing.
+Forms can be obtained from the Health Information

 - Right to Inspect and Copy.
 With some exceptions, you have the right to